 - Curriculum Note: The credit for 10-890-101, College 101 is an Institutional Requirement for graduation.
 Consequently, it is not part of the program requirements, but must be passed with a C or better.

-- Promote products, services, images, and/or ideas to achieve a desired outcome.
+- Promote products to achieve a desired outcome.

-- Evaluate information through the market research process to make business decisions.
+- Analyze market research to inform business decisions.